calagopus/website/web/docs/wings/configuration.md

 ```

 ### system.backups.zfs.restore_threads
 The number of threads used for restoring ZFS snapshots.
+1 thread will be used per file, so 4 threads in `restore_threads` = a snapshot restore can process 4 files at once.

 Default value:
 ```yaml